xinyi-yuan/SD_Lab3/README.md

     - Run a simply "Hello World" to test if everything is working
     - Clone the repository
 ### Note:
+ -  If the page not updating after you made code changes, It most likely is that your browser has cashed the css file.
+    - ## To fix it just hard reload.
+Use: Control + click reload or Firefox: shift + click reload
  - [Figma link](https://www.figma.com/file/Pk1pqd4G6qbVtGGq9Px9OF/Lab3-Design?type=design&node-id=0%3A1&mode=design&t=EUte4tJtkp10fsU4-1)
  - For adding heroku remote using terminal command
    - $ git remote add heroku [http://...]